KartikChugh/Otto/README.md

 <img src="logo.png" width="90%">

 ## Build machine learning pipelines through natural language conversation
 Otto is an intelligent chat application, designed to help aspiring machine learning engineers _go from idea to implementation with zero domain knowledge_.
-Our website features easy model selection, powerful visualization tools, and an intuitive natural language experience guiding you every step of the way.
-A collection of Wit backend apps service Otto's conversational abilities and machine learning tools throughout.
+Our website features easy model selection, insightful visualizations, and an intuitive natural language experience guiding you every step of the way.
+A collection of four Wit backend apps service Otto's conversational abilities and machine learning tools throughout.

 ***

 ## Highlights

 - **Beginner-friendly design.** Otto is made for novices, as it assumes no prior knowledge of machine learning.
-Users simply describe their end goals to obtain intelligent recommendations, or can choose from sample datasets to access optimized models in an instant.
+Users simply describe their end goals to obtain intelligent recommendations, or can choose from sample datasets to harness our models in an instant.

 - **Powerful machine learning tools.** A range of machine learning capabilities are supported, including models for regression, classification and natural language processing, as well as preprocessors tailored to your problem.
 Play with neural networks, explore data visualizations, and generate ready-made Python code right in your browser!